 A client of mine recently suffered a small car accident on her way to work.
 She was on her way to an important meeting and called her boss to say she was delayed as her car needed to be towed.
 Her boss immediately expressed concern for her welfare—Was she hurt?
 Did she need help? —and then provided reassurance that the meeting would be covered by her colleagues.
 Because of their team approach, my client was not the only person “in the know” and the meeting went off flawlessly.
 This story shows that collaboration, information sharing, and empathy was not only a company value but a company practice, performed in day-to-day interactions such that, when an emergency arose, it happened as habit.

-I do not believe that these interactions would have been materially changed if the employees involved had stand-up desks or received free movie passes or could nap and drink coffee anywhere in their office.
-These employees acted the way they did because they had been train, encouraged, and indoctrinated into a culture that manifested it’s values: customer focus, accountability, team orientation, problem-solving, and others.
-Somewhere, somehow, a core belief of the organizations had been identified and responded to with training and/or management practices.
+I do not believe that these interactions would have been materially changed if the employees involved had stand-up desks or received complimentary movie passes or could nap and drink coffee anywhere in their office.
+These employees acted the way they did because they had been trained, encouraged, and indoctrinated into a culture that manifested it’s values: customer focus, accountability, team orientation, problem-solving, and others.
+Somehow, a core belief of the organizations had been identified and responded to with training and/or management practices.

 Conclusions: where companies should put their energy